mrTimofey/frontizer/README.md

 Create files "assets/js/main.js" and "assets/styles/main.styl".

 Default configuration is stored in "config.deafult.json".
-You can create "config.json" file and reqrite any option from default configuration.
+You can create "config.json" file and rewrite any option from default configuration.

 Configuration options are:
 * appPort - application port